BrowserWindow

 win.shadow

-property that determines whether the window has a shadow.
+A boolean property that determines whether the window has a shadow.

-Windows Linux
+win.menuBarVisible Windows Linux

-property that determines whether the menu bar should be visible.
+A boolean property that determines whether the menu bar should be visible.

-Note: If the menu bar is auto-hide, users can still bring up the menu bar by pressing the single Alt
+Note: If the menu bar is auto-hide, users can still bring up the menu bar by pressing the single Alt key.

 win.kiosk

-property that determines whether the window is in kiosk mode.
+A boolean property that determines whether the window is in kiosk mode.

-win.documentEdited
+win.documentEdited macOS

-property that specifies whether the window’s document has been edited.
+A boolean property that specifies whether the window’s document has been edited.

-The icon in title bar will become gray when set to true
+The icon in title bar will become gray when set to true.

-win.representedFilename
+win.representedFilename macOS

-property that determines the pathname of the file the window represents,
+A string property that determines the pathname of the file the window represents,

 and the icon of the file will show in window's title bar.